diadhor/edx-hands-lab-1/README.md

 # edx-hands-lab-1
-This is a first repository due a edx course
+This is a first repository due a edx course,
+This contains some text...